johnrachal2016/johnrachal2016/JohnRachalResume.md

 Technical writer and editor with experience in the payments and semiconductor industries.
 Impactful professional with expert writing, editing, and proofreading skills; consistently recognized for accuracy.
 Thrives in supporting the needs of multiple teams with different, often conflicting, priorities, and has a history of effecting change in marketing organizations both large and small.
 Core competencies include:

 Style Guide Development and Implementation / DITA Authoring / AI Prompt Engineering / Content Strategy / Problem Solving / Self-Starter /
-Project Management / Creative hinker / Team Player / Technical Concepts
+Project Management / Creative Thinker / Team Player / Technical Concepts

 **EXPERIENCE**